gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 Argentina Soy
 -------------

-Argentina does not have an equivalent of the US CDL data, so annual soybean masks had to be created by Gro.
-These masks were created annually and ranged from 2007-2016 using the following methodology.
+Argentina does not have an equivalent of the US CDL data, so annual soybean covers had to be created by Gro.
+These covers were created annually and ranged from 2007-2016 using the following methodology.

 The signals for classification of soy in Argentina were from optical sensors from Landsat 5, 7, and 8 along with Sentinel-2.
 First, a set of false color images were created from the shortwave infrared (SWIR ~1.62µm) band, near infrared (NIR ~0.85µm) band, and visible red (Red ~0.66µm) band. which were temporally classified using the crop calendars in Gro for the primary season of soybean production over the country.
 These were divided into two images, one taking the median pixel value over the time period that planting occurred and the other taking the median pixel value over the time period when growth occurred.
 The false color image was created.
 This was done because studies have shown that SWIR-NIR-Red false color composites accurately discriminate between vegetation, soil, and water due to the spectral properties of the channels.